top of page

 • Want to deliver without medication or with medication

-• Interested in delivering vaginally after having a c-section (VBAC, VBA2C)
+• Interested in delivering vaginally after having a c-section (VBAC, VBA2C, VBAC3+C)

 • Desire to have a breech vaginal birth